 Meningitis is a preventable disease, and taking the first steps to avoid it is crucial.
 In fact, you can begin preparing your body against this devastating disease right now.

 Even better, you can teach these tips and tricks to younger members of your household and/or community so that they can stop this disease from affecting them.
-Here are just some of the most efficient ways you can avert meningitis:1
+Here are just some of the most efficient meningitis precautions:1

 When washing hands, always use a gentle and mild soap.
 Avoid antibacterial brands sold in most stores today because they contain a harmful chemical called triclosan.